Kimserey/BlogArchive/20181026_version_open_source_libraries.md

 ## 1. Version with Semantic versioning

-Semantic versioning is ideal for versioning libraries.
+[Semantic versioning](https://semver.org/#semantic-versioning-specification-semver) is ideal for versioning libraries.
 It is formed by three numbers `{major}.{minor}.{patch}`.
 Each number is used to indicate to the user the level of safety for upgrading the library.

 - Upgrade of the major is risky and has chances to contain breaking changes, therefore looking at release notes or looking for migration would be recommended.
 - Upgrade of the minor has lesser risk and can be used to show availability of new features.
 - Upgrade of the patch is not risky and is used to push patches.

-Those definitions are part of the [Semantic versioning specification](https://semver.org/#semantic-versioning-specification-semver) and are part of the common spread knowledge in development.
-But the library does not have to follow exactly Semantic versioning and could be following some other specification while still following the format and number increment rule of Semantic versioning.
-If the maintainer definition differs from the specification, it is the responsibility of the maintainer to ensure that the user base is aware of it.
+Following this format allows to have a predictable version number which can be used by applications or libraries to setup upgrade rules and avoiding version lock.

+For example, consider the following:

+ - we build a `library A` on version `1.5.0`
+ - `library B` references our `library A` on version `1.5.0`
+ - `application A` references `library A` on version `1.5.0` and `library B`

+We release a new version `1.6.0` with a new feature which `application A` wants to use.
+If the versions aren't predictable, both `application A` and `library B` will need to upgrade to `library A` `1.6.0`.
+With Semantic version, the version number is predictable and a bump of the `minor` specify no breaking changes.
+Therefore a compatibility rule on `library A` can be set to support any version of `library B` `1.x.x` as long as it is higher `1.5.0`.

 ## 2. Branching strategy